Yield: 4 servings

 This salad is a perfect dish for picnics and parties.
 It can be done in advance and tastes even better the next day.
 Spanish Chorizo whips up the white beans.
-If you can’t obtain Spanish Chorizo take Pepperoni sausage as a substitute.
+If I can’t obtain Spanish Chorizo I take Pepperoni sausage as a substitute.

 - 2 cups (450 g) canned or frozen cannellini beans